Saint Andrew by Francois Duquesnoy

 Based on church tradition, Andrew’s remains were initially preserved at Patras.
 Shortly after that, most of the relics were translated from Patras to Constantinople by order of the Roman emperor around 357 AD.
 The skull of Saint Andrew, which had been taken to Constantinople, was returned to Patras by Emperor Basil I, who ruled from 867 to 886.
 In 1461, the youngest surviving son of Byzantine Emperor, who ruled the province of medieval Peloponnese, fled into exile in Italy, when the Ottomans crossed the Strait of Corinth.
 He brought with him what was purported to be the skull of Saint Andrew and gave the head to Pope Pius II, who had it enshrined in one of the four central piers of St. Peter’s Basilica in the Vatican.
 Saint Andrew by Francois Duquesnoy was created to honor the relic of the apostle’s skull.

 Sculptures of St. Peter’s Basilica

 The Statue of Saint Andrew is one of the statues in the four central piers of St. Peter’s Basilica in the Vatican.
 The four sculptures set in the niches of the four piers supporting the dome of St. Peter’s Basilica are:

-The sculptor, François Duquesnoy was a Flemish Baroque sculptor who worked in Rome.
-His more idealised representations are often contrasted with the emotional character of Bernini’s works.
+The sculptor, François Duquesnoy, was a Flemish Baroque sculptor who worked in Rome.
+His more idealized representations are often contrasted with the emotional character of Bernini’s works.

 St. Peter’s Basilica